You are here

 Deadlines involving Graduate Faculty Representative.
 For second examinations, a typed copy of the questions, the student’s responses, together with a statement of the program’s examination format, policies, and procedures, must be presented to the Graduate Faculty Representative no less than one week before the oral portion of the exam.

 Attendance and Format.
 Attendance is limited to the student and members of the candidacy examination committee.
 Except when video conferencing is involved, all members of the candidacy examination committee must be present during the entire oral examination.
 The oral portion of the candidacy examination lasts approximately two hours.
 Oral presentation of any proposal or other prepared materials must be made prior to or after the oral examination.
 Questioning of the student should occupy the entire period of the examination.
 All committee members are expected to participate fully in the questioning during the course of the examination and in the discussion of and decision on the result of the candidacy examination.

 Video Conferencing.
-With the prior approval of the Graduate School, one remote examination site may be linked through video conferencing.
 All doctoral candidacy oral examinations involving video conferencing must adhere to the Graduate School’s guidelines for video conferencing, available from the Graduate School (

 Halting an Oral Examination in Progress.
 If for reasons of illness, fire, or other emergency, the candidacy examination committee members, including the Graduate Faculty Representative (during second examinations), agree that it is necessary to halt the oral portion of the candidacy examination, then the examination shall be rescheduled without prejudice to the student.
 If, however, the committee members unanimously decide that the examination has been sufficient to reach a decision to pass the student, then they shall consider the examination concluded and complete the Report on Candidacy Examination.